 - Any link you place in your email should be a link from your tracking platform (link rotator)

-- Now, anytime someone clicks on your link in that email it will be recorded on your tracking platform
+- When someone clicks on your link in that email, it will be recorded on your tracking platform

-- If stats are favorable it was a good email, if not then you’ll want to try again until you see improvement
+- If stats are favorable, it was a good email.
+If not, try again until you see improvement

-Bemob is Free.
-This is a great tracking platform modeled after another popular platform called Voluum.
-They are pretty much identical.
-You should probably set up an account now that way you will have it available once we get into more advanced training.
-You can also start to use it for your email messages as described above.
-They have a TON of useful training resources to teach you how to use it properly.
+Bemob is free.
+This is a great tracking platform modeled after another popular platform, Voluum.
+They are near identical.
+Take the time now to set up an account.
+This way you it will be available once we dive further into advanced training.
+You can also begin using it for your email messages as described above.
+There are a TON of useful training resources to assist you.